What are you looking for?

 - Changes to getting around

 - Domestic travel

 - International travel

 Dear Shortland residents,

 It’s been an incredibly difficult period due to the spread of COVID-19.
 I want to thank you for keeping your distance, for staying in and keeping in touch with your neighbours.
-It’s working.
-This virus is serious and dangerous.
-We can’t stop now because we still have a way to go.
+This virus is serious and dangerous and we still have a way to go.

 The financial consequences will be temporary, hopefully, but severe.
 This crisis has impacted everyone, we have millions out of work and they need our support.
 People, particularly the elderly, are feeling isolated.
 But the greatest danger is to our health, and we all have a role to play to reduce the risk to ourselves and others.

 Greater Sydney including the Central Coast is currently in lockdown.
 My thoughts are with you if you are impacted.
 You can find out more about the rules and restrictions that are in place for people in this area by clicking here.

 Restrictions are in place for the rest of NSW.
 You can find out more about that by clicking here.